pengzhout/gpdb/src/backend/cdb/dispatcher/README.md

 * cdbcomponent_destroyCdbComponents(): destroy a snapshot of current cluster components include the MemoryContext and pool of idle segment dbs.

-* cdbcomponent_allocateIdleSegdb(contentId, isWriter): allocate a free segment db by 1) reuse a segment db from pool of idle segment dbs.
+* cdbcomponent_allocateIdleSegdb(contentId, SegmentType): allocate a free segment db by 1) reuse a segment db from pool of idle segment dbs.
 2) create a brand new segment db.
-For case2, the connection is not actually established inside this function, the caller should establish the connections in a batch to gain performance. isWriter tells allocating a writer or not, each segment in a session can have only one writer.
+For case2, the connection is not actually established inside this function, the caller should establish the connections in a batch to gain performance.
+This function guarantees each segment in a session have only one writer.
+SegmentType can be:
+	* SEGMENTTYPE_EXPLICT_WRITER : must be writer, for DTX commands and DDL commands and DML commands need two-phase commit.
+	* SEGMENTTYPE_EXPLICT_READER : must be reader, only be used by cursor.
+	* SEGMENTTYPE_ANY: any type is ok, for most of queries which don't need two-phase commit.

 * cdbcomponent_recycleIdleSegdb(SegmentDatabaseDescriptor): recycle/destroy a segment db. a segment db will be destroyed if 1) caller specify forceDestroy to true.
 2)connection to segment db is already bad.
 3) FTS detect the segment is already down.
 4) exceeded the pool size of idle segment dbs.
 5) cached memory exceeded the limitation. otherwise, the segment db will be put into a pool for reusing later.